 The Canadian Progress Club is a Canada-wide service club, where clubs host various events throughout the year to raise money for those in need.
 The Edmonton area clubs focus on giving “children in need” the same opportunities as other children and many clubs have a history of fundraising going back 40-50 years.

 In 2001, local Progress Clubs started the Children’s Charitable Society to provide food, clothing and other essentials to children in need.
 It is through the Canadian Progress Club Children’s Charitable Society (CPCCCS) that the Canstruction® event is organized.
-This is our 11th year, having raised 180,066 pounds of food to date, for food banks in Edmonton, St. Albert and Sherwood Park.
+2019 is our 12th year, having raised 196,910 pounds of food to date for local food banks.

 Optical Illusion – many structures contain text, images or logos using different colored labels.
 We challenge you to view these through the lens of a camera and experience these images come to life!